logair/LogAir-Device-DIY/README.md

 # ToDo

 ## Hardware
+- Disconnect PC14 and PC15 for RTC reliability
 - Better power supply, as this one just charges and discharges blindly.
 - Integrate the components
 - Replace the BLE module with an ESP32 (the STM32 might have to stay, as ESP32 are more limited, e.g., available UARTs)